 II.B.3.
+Faculty Qualifications

+II.B.3.a) Faculty members must have appropriate qualifications in their field and hold appropriate institutional appointments.

+II.B.3.b) Subspecialty physician faculty members must:

+II.B.3.b).(1)

-Faculty Qualifications II.B.3.a) Faculty members must have appropriate qualifications in their field and hold appropriate institutional appointments.
-II.B.3.b) Subspecialty physician faculty members must: II.B.3.b).(1) have current certification in the subspecialty by the American Board of Internal Medicine or the American Osteopathic Board of Internal Medicine, or possess qualifications judged acceptable to the Review Committee.
-(Core) II.B.3.c) Any non-physician faculty members who participate in fellowship program education must be approved by the program director.
+have current certification in the subspecialty by the American Board of Obstetrics and Gynecology or Urology, or the American Osteopathic Board of Obstetrics and Gynecology, or possess qualifications judged acceptable to the Review Committee.
+(Core)

+II.B.3.c)

+Any non-physician faculty members who participate in fellowship program education must be approved by the program director.
 (Core)